Muniox/blog-megak-front/README.md

-# JS Dose - Your Daily Dose of JS (blog-megak-front)
+# Blog JS Dose - Your Daily Dose of JS (blog-megak-front)

 ## Table of content